 A day on the Rocky Mountaineer train

-Often described as Canada’s and North America’s best rail journey, the Rocky Mountaineer has been an A&K favourite for many years.
+Often described as North America’s best train journey, the Rocky Mountaineer has long been a favourite among A&K’s luxury rail holidays and tours.
 Departing from cosmopolitan Vancouver, this luxury train winds its way through the towering Canadian Rockies, stopping at jaw-dropping, UNESCO-listed sites such as Banff and Jasper.
 The staff are welcoming, the carriages are luxurious, the food is delicious and the scenery is breath-taking.

 We recently sent one of our travel specialists, Jon, out to Canada to take a ride on this incredible train and asked him to keep a diary of his time onboard.
 If a trip on the Rocky Mountaineer isn’t on your travel bucket list yet, it may be soon.

 After an early wake-up call, our journey started with a transfer to the Rocky Mountaineer Train Station.
 Despite the early-morning chill in Vancouver, we received the warmest of welcomes from the staff.
 There was even a bagpipe player present to greet us as we climbed off the coach.
 After a short welcome speech, a blast of the train’s horn let us know our departure was imminent.
 We made our way to the platform, where our gleaming navy blue and gold carriage waited for us.
 The friendly hosts welcomed us onboard and showed us to our seats.